More Than Law: Defending Personal Injury and Work-Life Balance

 Liana Nobile:

-Where I am now, the way that this particular company likes to have things structured is they have various levels of counsel, starting with the highest, which is in-house counsel working down to national counsel, regional counsel, and then local counsel, which handles their New York and New Jersey portfolio of personal injury litigation.
+The firm has plenty of clients, but my job is 90% working for one self-insured company the way that this particular company likes to have things structured is they have various levels of counsel, starting with the highest, which is in-house counsel working down to national counsel, regional counsel, and then local counsel, which handles their New York and New Jersey portfolio of personal injury litigation.
 And that's where I step in.
-So I work pretty much as closely as you can with in-house counsel without actually being in-house myself to really service this one client.
-And that's where I spend the bulk of my day.
 And then I have a handful of other clients as well that fall more in line with what you might see at another insurance defense firm.

 Kyle McEntee: